 Column three in Table-1B represents participation scores for students in both sections of the course.
 Participation scores were based on specific contributions by individual students throughout the term.
 During the lecture and discussion sessions, students were expected to contribute to the discussion of the theories presented, and when doing so, were awarded a score ranging from zero to four.
 A zero was awarded when students were not in attendance or students did not contribute to the entire discussion.
 A score of one was awarded when students' contributions were minimal; paraphrasing was used, or if there was a failure to provide any meaningful thought or analytical insight.
 A score of two was awarded when students' contributions were minimal, but some analytical insights were provided.
+A score of three was awarded when students' contributions furthered the discussion, provided insights, and were analytical in nature.
 A score of four was awarded when contributions took the discussion in another direction due to the analytical insights the comments brought to the discussion.
 The instructor during the course created a table, with columns for each score (1, 2, 3, 4).
 Students were required to create a name tag and display it during the class lecture.
 When the participation occurred, a determination in real time was made as to the score earned and recorded on this table.
 The group average for students in the non-honors section was 44.42 percent; whereas the group average for students in the honors section was 65.0 percent.
 Although the absolute value of these group means differ considerably, they fail to be statistically significant due to the high levels of variance and standard error of the mean in both groups (t=1.97, df=33, p=0.0575).